basusingh/ThrwAt-URL-Shortener/README.md

                 }.execute();
 ```
 Get all tags of an URL
 (All tags are stored as JSON inside a single String variable.
-We provided the option to parse tags by default.
+There is an option to parse the tags by default.
 See example.)
 ```
 @params
 URL_ID = URL id of the shorten URL to all its tags